-The Notecarriers
+Notecarriers

 Notecarriers are companion project accelerator boards designed to make it easy to prototype and deploy IoT solutions with the Notecard.

-The bridge between your host and the Notecard
+The bridge between your host and Notecard

-Regardless of the microcontroller or single-board computer you’re using, there is a compatible Notecarrier for your project.
+- Regardless of the microcontroller or single-board computer you’re using, there is a compatible Notecarrier for your project.

-Fast prototyping (and deployments)
+Fast prototyping and deployments

-Each Notecarrier model provides an easy connectivity method to your existing IoT solution, whether it’s via header pins for prototyping or castellated edge connectors for embedding in a production solution.
+Each Notecarrier model provides an easy connectivity method to your existing IoT solution, whether it’s via header pins for prototyping or castellated edge connectors for embedding in a production solution.Developer Friendly Features

-Notecarriers include helpful extras like status LEDs, Qwiic ports, JST connectors, and USB connectivity — making development and debugging easier.
+Notecarriers include helpful extras like status LEDs, Qwiic ports, JST connectors, and USB connectivity — making development and debugging easier.Power options galore

 Supporting LiPo, solar, and micro-USB, there are Notecarrier models that support virtually any type (and combination) of power supply.